JericoFX/QBCore-FX-Snippets/README.md

 # QBCore FX Snippets README

-This extension has some usefull snippets to use with vscode and qbcore, from simples function to complex solutions like polyzones creator, qb-menu, KeyMapping and more.
+This extension has some useful snippets to use with vscode and qbcore, from simples function to complex solutions like polyzone creator, qb-menu, KeyMapping and more.

 ## Features

-As above descrived, you can find some ussefull commands, like
+As above described, you can find some useful commands, like

 ```lua
 GC or GetObject to get the QBCore object